Seismix/zen-ghost-tabs/README.md

 1. Copy the `chrome.css` file to your Zen Browser profile's `chrome` folder
 2. Restart Zen Browser
-3. Enjoy the ghost-like appearance of unloaded tabs!

 ## How it works